 I was born in Southern California, where I’ve lived all my life.
 I graduated from Palos Verdes High School (1977— I am the composer of the Sea King March).
-I have a Bachelor of Science degree in computer science from the University of California, Irvine (1981), and a law degree from Loyola Law School in Los Angeles (1985).
+I have a Bachelor of Science degree in computer science from the University of California, Irvine (1981), and a Juris Doctor (law degree) from Loyola Law School in Los Angeles (1985).

 It should be apparent from the content of my Web site that I like travel very much.
-Far-away destinations are great, of course; but I particularly enjoy discovering (and photographing) places close to home in Southern California, preferably using public transportation to reduce the destructive stress on both myself and our beleaguered planet.
+Far-away destinations are great, of course; but I particularly enjoy discovering (and photographing) places close to home in Southern California, preferably using public transportation to reduce the destructive effects of horrible traffic on both myself and our beleaguered planet.
 I take most of my trips alone.
-I’m not enthusiastically devoted to solo travel, but if I could travel only when a suitable companion is available I’d seldom get to go anywhere.
+Though I’m not enthusiastic about solo travel, if I could travel only when a suitable companion is available I’d seldom get to go anywhere.
 Photography helps to make going alone a more enjoyable experience, both during and after the trip.

 You also should not be surprised that I spend too much time with my computer, including a fairly active on-line social life, taking and processing photos, and working on this Web site.
 When I’m not communing with the computer, I often enjoy listening to Internet radio, classical music, and musical theatre cast recordings.